BUSINESS UPDATES – 2022

 100 acres) that are contiguous to our two, patented claims.
 This logical and prudent swap,

 which makes all our patented claims contiguous, was previously approved by the Forest Service, but rejected by a previous ECPN Board of Directors.
 Our agent on site in New Mexico has confirmed that this proposed “swap” has been submitted again to the Forest Service and we are awaiting its re-approval.
-The forest fires in New Mexico are diverting that agency’s attention from this issue, but we are in frequent communication with them and will continue to monitor progress in getting this action approved.
+The forest fires in New Mexico are diverting that agency’s attention from this issue, but we are in frequent communication with them and will continue to monitor progress in getting this action approved. - We have moved, via quit claim deeds, 12 claims that were held by El Capitan, Ltd. to El

 Capitan Precious Metals, Inc. … where those assets should be held.